Benjamin L. Tompkins

 - Panelist, USD School of Law – RJS Law Tax Controversy Institute, Criminal Tax Workshop – Negotiating a Plea Agreement, Departures, Adjustments, Sentencing Memoranda, and Strategies at Sentencing (2016).

 - Panelist, Local U.S. Trustee Office Bankruptcy Fraud Working Group, U.S. Attorney Office Bankruptcy Fraud Updates (2016).

 - Instructor, National Advocacy Center, Civil Trial Advocacy Course (2013, 2014 and 2015).

 Ben is a member of the Missouri, Kansas, District of Columbia, Virginia and California bars, as well as the Western District of Missouri, the District of Kansas and the Central District of California.
-He is an active member of the American Bar Association (Tax and Litigation Sections and various subcommittees), Federal Bar Association (Litigation and Criminal Law Sections) and Kansas City Metro Bar Association (various sections, current Vice-Chair of the Tax Committee).
+He is an active member of the American Bar Association (Tax and Litigation Sections and various subcommittees including chair of the Cryptocurrency subcommittee for the Criminal Litigation Committee), Federal Bar Association (Tax, Litigation and Criminal Law Sections) and Kansas City Metro Bar Association (various sections, current Vice-Chair of the Tax Committee).
 He resides in the Kansas City area with his wife and three kids.